KatarzynaDworak/ReactJS-project-management-2.0/README.md

 <br />
 <br />

-## Summary
+## Overview of the Application Structure
-This Kanban board application provides a robust structure for managing tasks with user authentication.
+This Management board application provides a robust structure for managing tasks with user authentication.
 It leverages modern tools like React, Firebase, and Zustand, demonstrating a solid understanding of both frontend and backend development.

-For further details or implementation specifics, you might want to check additional resources on the technologies used, such as the React documentation or the Firebase documentation.
-## Overview of the Application Structure
 **1. Entry Point (main.jsx):**

 Sets up the React application, rendering the main App component.